 The Genetics Society was founded in 1919 as the world’s first society devoted to the study of the mechanisms of inheritance.
 Famous founder members included William Bateson, JBS Haldane and AW Sutton.
 Membership is open to anyone with an interest in genetical research or teaching, or in the practical breeding of plants and animals.

-The Society holds one main event per year, taking place in London in November.
-This has at least one major symposium theme with invited speakers, and a number of contributed papers and/or poster sessions.
-One day mini-symposia are held during the year in different regions so that members from different catchment areas and specialist groups within the society can be informed about subjects of topical, local and specialist interest.
+The Society holds one main event per year, usually taking place in London in November.
+This has one major symposium theme with invited speakers, and a number of contributed papers and poster sessions.
+Special Interest Groups meet during the year so that members from different catchment areas and specialist groups within the society can be informed about subjects of topical, local and specialist interest.
 Like the main meeting, these include papers both from local members and from invited speakers.

 The Mendel Lecture, in honour of the founder of modern genetics, is given usually on alternate years at a London Meeting by an internationally distinguished geneticist.
 To encourage younger geneticists, one of our members under the age of 36 is nominated each year to give the Balfour Lecture (Named after our Founder President) at a Spring Meeting held in conjunction with other scientific society meetings.